oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 1: SD-JWT {#example-1}

-This example and Example 2a in (#example-simple-structured-sd-jwt) use the following object as the set of claims that the Issuer is issuing:
+This example, Example 2a in (#example-simple_structured) and Example 2b in (#example-simple_structured_with_decoys) use the following object as the set of claims that the Issuer is issuing:

 <{{examples/simple/user_claims.json}}

 The following non-normative example shows the payload of an SD-JWT.
-The Issuer is using a flat structure, i.e., all of the claims in the `address` claim can only be disclosed in full.
+The Issuer is using a flat structure in this case, i.e., all of the claims in the `address` claim can only be disclosed in full.

 <{{examples/simple/sd_jwt_payload.json}}